Back Country Outfitting

 $350/day flat rate, can be DIVIDED among group members

 Through out the summer months, Laforce Outdoors will be offering Logistical Support to those wanting to fish the back country mountain streams and lakes of Alberta's mountains and foothills.
 This scenic and highly prized area is home to hard hitting Bull Trout, Rainbows, Cutthroat Trout, Rocky Mountain Whitefish and the very rare Golden Trout.
-We can provide a moving camp to keep you dry and warm at night, pack services to lighten your loads and free you up to do the fishing, and armed overwatch for the large Gizzlys and Black Bears that roam the area.
+We can provide a moving camp of wall tents and wood stoves to keep you dry and warm at night, pack services to lighten your loads and free you up to do the fishing, and armed overwatch for the large Gizzlys and Black Bears that roam the area.
 We can also apply our experiences on the water and offer advice on fly selection and locations to focus.

 $65 per adult, Kids Free

 For those wanting to head out for a relaxing weekend on the water, we operate on several lakes that are as little as a 15 minute drive from Edmonton.
 Our focus on these trips can be simply getting the kids catching fish, or teaching anyone how to target a new species, or new to fishing altogether.
 We can provide everything you will need to be successful on the water.
 We have rods, reels, and tackle suitable for most species in the province and decades experience on the waters we fish.

 Laforce Outdoors is capable of providing everything you need for a day of fishing.
 We can provide rods, reels, tackle, bait, boats, ice augers and ice fishing shelters on both a daily or weekly basis.
 If you have ever wondered the difference quality equipment can make then get in touch with us.
 All of our gear is mid to high end and offers an excellent opportunity to experience the difference before you buy for yourself.